nawalsinghfartiyal-creator/Used-Car-Price-Prediction-Using-Machine-Learning/README.md

       likely due to their fuel efficiency and demand in the used car market

       2. Distribution of Transmission Types
       The dataset contains a higher proportion of manual transmission vehicles compared to automatic vehicles, indicating that manual cars dominate the dataset

       3. Relationship Between Year and Selling Price Cars manufactured in more recent years generally have higher selling prices, which reflects the natural depreciation of vehicles over time

       4. Owner vs Kilometers Driven
-      Vehicles with more previous owners tend to have higher kilometers driven, which is expected because the car has been used by              multiple individuals
+      Vehicles with more previous owners tend to have higher kilometers driven, which is expected because the car has been useby multiple individuals

       5. Kilometers Driven Trend by Fuel Type
       The trend analysis of kilometers driven across different fuel types helps understand vehicle usage patterns and driving behavior over time

       6. Present Price Trend Over Years
       The showroom price of cars generally increases with newer manufacturing years, reflecting technological improvements and rising vehicle costs